felipelcaetano/frontend-nanodegree-arcade-game/README.md

 # Rules

 Once you start the game, your main goal is to cross all the way up to the river avoiding being hit by the enemies (bugs) moving non stop.
-Every time you cross all the way successfully you earn 100 points.
+Every time you cross all the way successfully you earn points and a rock can drop randomly at any space in the stage blocking yur way.
+Moreover, the enemies' speed will also increase gradually as you advance in the game.
 You also have 3 hit points.
 Every time you got hit by enemies you will lose 1 hit point.
 Reaching 0 hit points will be game over for you.

 **Hurry Up and remember avoiding your foes!!**